Iron Curtain Classics - the Alag Range

 The initial result of my renewed interest in the Alag range was the 2011 publication of an article on the late Ron Chernich's now-frozen “Model Engine News” (MEN) web-site.
-My greatest reward for the considerable effort involved in the preparation of these articles is the receipt of additional information from readers following their initial publication.
-In the present instance, my late friend and colleague Ron Chernich and I were delighted to hear from our valued friend and colleague Maris Dislers, who was able not only to provide us with additional documentation but also to point out several avenues for further research.
+My greatest reward for the considerable effort involved in the preparation of such articles is the receipt of additional information from readers following their initial publication.
+In the present instance, my late friend and colleague Ron Chernich and I were delighted to hear from our good mate Maris Dislers, who was able not only to provide us with additional documentation but also to point out several avenues for further research.
 Our indebtedness to Maris cannot be overstated.
 The text of the original article was amended in accordance with the new information resulting from this contact, with the revised article appearing here on MEN web-site in May 2011.

 So far so good – job done, or so we thought!
 However, there was much more to come!
 Maris would be the first to agree that even his contribution paled beside that of Hungarian resident Ferenc Somogyi (in Hungarian naming order, Somogyi Ferenc), an 89 year old retired mechanical engineer (in 2018) who is generally addressed by his English-speaking colleagues as Francis (an English rendering of Ferenc) but is known to his family and Hungarian friends by his nickname of "Somi".
 At his request, I’ve referred to him as Somi throughout this updated article.

 After reading the article in its revised form with Maris’s suggestions incorporated, Somi was kind enough to contact me directly to provide a wealth of additional data and photographs as well as correct a number of errors, some of them highly significant.
 The scope of the new information provided by Somi was such that a complete re-write of the article was unmistakeably necessary.
 The result was the text which follows.
 The original intention had been to replace the article on MEN with the revised text, but the tragic passing of Ron Chernich in early 2014 and the subsequent freezing of the MEN site has precluded this.
-Hence I have been obliged to publish the revised article here.
+Hence I have been obliged to publish the substantially revised article here.